-Is lack of social confidence damaging your career?
+Is lack of social confidence a problem at work?

 Do you feel uncomfortable being called on to voice your opinion in a meeting?
 Does your job require you to be part of a work team but you feel nervous meeting new people and don't know how to engage in small talk?
 You work hard, and are an excellent employee but it often seems that no one knows what you do or who you are.